Truce term: United States

 The Knapps study in Monroe County, Indiana, found time-out and times to be by far the most prevalent terms in the 1970s.
 Variations included I've got times and time.
 Very few children reported the more traditional kings, queens or I've got kings X. The authors also reported that these terms were popular over many areas of the US and in American schools abroad.
 To be functional a truce term must be understood and honoured by most of the children playing together.
 Time-out clearly derives from the use of intermissions in timed sports and apparently came into the language with the popularization of organized or timed sports and with the advent of such sports in elementary schools and on television.
 Historically the earliest reports for the use of time-out or time as a truce term were 1935 and 1936.
 However, only a small number of respondents reported anything other than time-out and its derivatives in use during the 1960s.
 The few alternatives included pax, safe, base or home-base and freeze with one small area of fins (Mount Vernon).
 The Knapps reported that time-out had, since the 1950s, supplanted kings ex as the most popular truce term.

 The use of times rather than time-out and I've got times rather than I call time appears to have been influenced by older forms such as kings and I've got kings X. There was also one report of times X. Similarly derivatives of time-out are often accompanied by the traditional crossed fingers.

 France

 In France children use the word pouce as the equivalent of the English pax and the American time-out.
 The literal translation of pouce is thumb or big toe.

-"Lu !" is -- or was -- a common truce term in Châteauroux, central France, in the fifties and sixties.
-This term is also popular with children in Israel.
+"Lu !" is -- or was -- a common truce term in Châteauroux, central France, in the fifties and sixties. the word pouce is also popular with children in Israel.